When DNA Proves What Documents Can’t

 The DNA Evidence

-The identical twins (Michael and Miles) both matched at exactly 43 cM—providing built-in quality control that confirmed testing accuracy.
+The identical twins, Michael and Miles, both matched at exactly 43 cM — built-in quality control that confirmed testing accuracy, since identical twins must match any relative at essentially the same level.

 Why This Matters